MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/actions.md

 For your GH Actions workflow steps, normally you just write shell commands.

-To setup your language environment and to perform complex tasks, you'll often end up using an action from the GH Actions Marketplace.
+To set up your language environment and to perform complex tasks, you'll often end up using an action from the GH Actions Marketplace.

 - [Actions](https://github.com/marketplace?type=actions) in the Marketplace.